Skip to main content

 Managing HubSpot content

-To manage your HubSpot content, use the Marketing and Content dropdowns.
-As already mentioned above, Lokalise enables you to translate landing pages, website pages, blog, and e-mail.
+To manage your HubSpot content, navigate through the Marketing and Content dropdowns.
+As mentioned, Lokalise allows you to translate landing pages, website pages, blogs, and emails.

-if you're using a trial account on HubSpot, once the trial expires, you will only have access to website pages.
-Other content types like landing pages, blogs, and emails will be locked, preventing further translation through Lokalise.
+If you're using a trial account on HubSpot, be aware that once the trial expires, access to content types like landing pages, blogs, and emails will be restricted.
+Only website pages will remain available for translation through Lokalise.

 E-mail

-Go to Marketing > Marketing email page and click Create email:
+Go to Marketing > Marketing email and click Create email.

 Adjust your email template.
-To change the default language, open the Settings tab:
+To change the default language, go to the Settings tab.

-Choose a desired language from the corresponding dropdown:
+Choose your desired language from the dropdown menu.

-While you can clone an email, Lokalise cannot synchronize cloned emails.
-Only the original (primary) emails are supported.
+Keep in mind that while you can clone an email in HubSpot, Lokalise only syncs the original (primary) emails.
+Cloned emails are not supported.

 Landing and website pages

-Create your landing and website pages as usual using HubSpot wizard.
-You can choose page language by clicking the Settings button:
+To create landing and website pages, follow the usual steps using the HubSpot wizard.
+You can set the page language by clicking the Settings button and selecting your desired language from the Language dropdown:

 Blogs

-Usually the language chosen here will also act as a base language in your Lokalise project.
+The language selected here will typically act as the base language for your Lokalise project.

 Adding multi-language variations

-• Imagine you're setting up a new project on HubSpot and want to translate your content into English, French, and German.
+Imagine you’re setting up a project on HubSpot and want to translate content into English, French, and German:

-• You choose English as the main language and make some pages in English.
+1. Start by setting English as your main language and create some pages in English.

-• Next, you add English, French, and German to your Lokalise project and import your English content from HubSpot.
+2. Add English, French, and German to your Lokalise project and import the English content from HubSpot.

-• After translating everything into French and German on Lokalise, you're ready to send it back to HubSpot.
-But here's the catch: you can only select English because French and German don't have any pages on HubSpot yet—Lokalise can't sync languages that don't have any content.
+3. After translating the content into French and German on Lokalise, you're ready to sync it back to HubSpot.
+However, you'll only be able to select English at this point, because French and German pages don’t exist yet on HubSpot.

-• Create a basic version of your pages in French and German.
-You don't need to translate everything perfectly right away.
+2. Create a basic version of your pages in French and German.
+These don’t need to be fully translated right away.

-• Refresh the list of items to fetch latest changes, and you'll be able to sync all your languages properly.
+4. Refresh the list of items to sync the latest changes, allowing you to sync all languages properly.

 Website and landing pages

-After a page is created, click the More button next to its name and choose Create multi-language variation from the dropdown:
+• Click the More button next to the page name and select Create multi-language variation from the dropdown.

-Choose the primary language for your domain and click Save (you'll have to do it only once):
+• Choose the primary language for your domain and click Save (this needs to be done only once).

-Then you will need to create the actual variation.
+• Create the language variations.
 You must create at least one variation per language.
-For example, if your content should be translated into English, German, and French, you must create at least one language variation for every language:
+For example, if you're translating into English, French, and German, you'll need to create at least one variation for each language.

 Blog

-Now when creating a new blog post you'll be able to choose a new language variation.
+• When creating a new blog post, you’ll be able to select a language variation.

-Alternatively, you can click the More button next to the existing blog entry and choose Create multi-language variation:
+Alternatively, you can click the More button next to an existing blog entry and choose Create multi-language variation.

 Setting up the app

-Find HubSpot in the list, click on it:
+• Find HubSpot in the list and click on it.

-You'll be navigated to the authorization page on Hubspot.
+You’ll be redirected to the HubSpot authorization page.
 Allow Lokalise to access your HubSpot account.

-Next, Lokalise will perform an initial synchronization, and after a couple of seconds you should see your HubSpot content.
+Lokalise will then perform an initial sync, and within a few seconds, your HubSpot content should appear.

 Importing content from HubSpot to Lokalise

-To translate HubSpot content, you have to import it.
-To achieve that, tick the checkboxes next to the items and click Import selected:
+To translate HubSpot content, you'll need to import it into Lokalise.
+Tick the checkboxes next to the items you want to import, then click Import selected.

-Choose one or more languages to import.
-If you have already imported the chosen items once and wish to download newer versions of the same items, then tick the Overwrite updated translations checkbox.
-Please note that this will overwrite all the corresponding translations in your Lokalise project with new versions from HubSpot.
+• Languages – choose one or more languages to import.
+If you've previously imported these items and want to get the latest versions, tick the Overwrite updated translations checkbox.
+Keep in mind, this will replace the corresponding translations in your Lokalise project with the new versions from HubSpot.

-If your current project has automations enabled, you'll be able to Automations options to apply your rules to the imported content.
+• Automations – if your project has automations enabled, you can apply your rules to the imported content.

 Managing translations

-Now return to the project editor by clicking on the project name in the top left corner.
-You will see all the imported content:
+To manage your translations, return to the project editor by clicking on the project name in the top-left corner.
+Here, you’ll see all the content that was imported:

-At this point you can perform translations as usual.
+At this point, you can start translating your content as usual.

 Tags

-Each translation key might have a handful of tags represented as colored ellipses (including the custom tags you've assigned during the import).
-You can use these tags to filter your translations.
+Each translation key may have several tags, represented by colored ellipses (including any custom tags you assigned during the import).
+These tags can be used to filter your translations.

-To achieve that, click Filter > Tag and choose the tags that you are interested in:
+To filter by tags, click Filter > Tag and select the tags you're interested in.

 Exporting content from Lokalise to HubSpot

-If you don't see some language in the dropdown, make sure that you have created a multi-language variation for it on HubSpot as explained in this section.
-This operation has to be performed only once per language.
+1. Choose the languages you want to export.
+If a language is missing from the dropdown, make sure you’ve created a multi-language variation for it in HubSpot (as explained in the Managing HubSpot content section).
+This step only needs to be done once per language.

-If needed, uncheck the Don’t export empty translations option.
-Once you are ready, click OK.
-Once the process is finished, you’ll see a notification message:
+2. If necessary, uncheck the Don’t export empty translations option.
+Once you’re ready, click OK.
+The export process will run in the background, and you’ll receive a notification when it's finished.

 Checking the result

-Once the export is finished, you can return to HubSpot and check your translated content.
+Once the export is complete, return to HubSpot to review your translated content:

-A separate email will be created for every language:
+• For emails, a separate email will be created for each language.

 Known issues and limitations

-• If you make changes to an already published content item in HubSpot, you must update the item to save these changes.
-If not updated, these changes will not be recognized by the API and will not synchronize correctly.
+• Published content updates: If you make changes to published content in HubSpot, ensure you update the item.
+Unpublished changes won’t be recognized by the API and won’t sync correctly.

 Did this answer your question?